I brought this to a cookout last weekend and a woman I’d never met asked me for the recipe twice. She was very serious about it. I was very flattered.

 Gently rinse the raspberries and pat dry with a paper towel to prevent them from breaking apart.

-Step 2: Make the Honey-Lime Dressing
+Step 2: Whisk the Citrus Glaze

 - 3 tablespoons honey